thomas-rife/PANIC/README.md

 ### Example 1: Comparison function

-In PANIC function declarations need to have explicitly typed parameters.
-In addition, if, else, and elif statements are very Pythonic, however, they don't need to end with colons.
-Variable assignments follow the form `name: literal`.
-This is because we use the equals sign to test for equality.
-Because the function returns void the return type does not need to explicitly be marked, similar to Swift.
+          In PANIC, function declarations have explicitly typed parameters.
+The conditional statements (if, elif, else) resemble Python but without requiring colons, and variable assignments use the form
+          ```name: literal``` (since the equals sign is used for equality
+          tests).

 <table>
 <tr> <th>PANIC</th><th>JS</th><tr>